What parents and caregivers want you to know about rebuilding and recovery

 September 09, 2020

-Build It Back Better is a project of the Ounce of Prevention Fund focused on identifying the critical questions that early childhood systems and services must ask as we rebuild after the COVID-19 pandemic.
+Build It Back Better is a project of Start Early (formerly known as the Ounce) focused on identifying the critical questions that early childhood systems and services must ask as we rebuild after the COVID-19 pandemic.
 The writings that emerge from the initiative center the experiences and voices of those most directly and disproportionately affected by the pandemic’s impact on early care and learning.
 Learn more about Build It Back Better and read other blogs here.
 Join the conversation at the Early Child Connector’s Recovery and Rebuilding Hub.

-In this blog post, Ounce policy analyst Kayla Goldfarb, shares parents’ and caregivers’ perspectives on rebuilding and recovery post COVID-19, including specific thoughts on economic security, community mental health and parent advocacy and engagement.
+In this blog post, Start Early policy analyst Kayla Goldfarb, shares parents’ and caregivers’ perspectives on rebuilding and recovery post COVID-19, including specific thoughts on economic security, community mental health and parent advocacy and engagement.

 The impact of the COVID-19 pandemic on families and caregivers has been both broad and deep.
 The extent of economic, social and physical and mental health consequences, to name a few, is still unfolding, while daily life remains profoundly changed for families with young children at home.
 Yet, as a group of Educare families shared during a May 2020 Build It Back Better dialogue, despite the challenges presented, critical opportunities exist for the rebuilding of our early childhood system to better adapt to and support the needs and goals of families with young children.